Shane325/vim/README.md

 **Install Pathogen**

-Install to ~/.vim/autoload/pathogen.vim.
+Install to '~/.vim/autoload/pathogen.vim'.
 Or copy and paste the following into your terminal/shell:

 ```bash
 $ mkdir -p ~/.vim/autoload ~/.vim/bundle && \
 $ curl -LSso ~/.vim/autoload/pathogen.vim https://tpo.pe/pathogen.vim
 ```

-If you're using Windows, change all occurrences of ~/.vim to ~\vimfiles.
+If you're using Windows, change all occurrences of `~/.vim` to `~\vimfiles`.

 **Clone the repo**